gromacs/releng/docs/releng.rst

     from the common log location, and using the unsuccessful reason reported from the script as the failure message to report back to Gerrit.

+Workflow builds
+^^^^^^^^^^^^^^^

+The subdirectory :file:`workflow/` contains Groovy scripts for use with the Jenkins Pipeline plugin.
+The general sequence for these builds is as follows:

+1. Jenkins allocates a node for loading the Groovy script.
+2. Jenkins checks out the ``releng`` repo using a shell script.
+   We do not use an SCM step here to avoid showing this checkout on the build summary page.
+The summary page only works reasonably with at most one Git checkout within the workflow, and the workflow script should be in control of what this checkout is.
+3. Jenkins loads the desired workflow script.
+4. Typically, the workflow script further loads ``utils.groovy`` as its first statement.
+Any other statements at the top level of the workflow script are also executed in the context of the node/workspace where the script is being loaded.
+   The workflow script should do a ``return this`` as its last statement.
+5. Depending on the workflow script, Jenkins may also call other functions defined in the workflow script in this node/workspace context.
+This is necessary if some values need to be passed from Jenkins configuration to the workflow script for code that runs in this context.
+6. Jenkins calls ``doBuild()`` defined by the workflow script outside of any node/workspace context.
+Depending on the workflow script, some parameters may be passed.
+7. The workflow script has full control over the build from now on, until the end.

+See :doc:`jenkins-config` for more details on the configuration.

+See :doc:`workflow` for more details on what kinds of builds the workflow scripts are currently used for.

 Matrix builds
 ^^^^^^^^^^^^^

-The releng scripts also provide helpers for creating Jenkins builds that load the configuration matrix from the ``gromacs`` repository.
+The releng scripts also support creating Jenkins matrix builds that load the configuration matrix from the ``gromacs`` repository.
+These files are located under :file:`admin/builds/`.
 The format of such matrix files is one configuration per line.
 Empty lines are ignored, and comments can be started with ``#``.

+The build host assignment happens through a set of labels: build options that affect the possible host for building the configuration map to labels (the mapping is defined in :file:`options.py`), and the set of labels supported by each build slave is defined in :file:`slaves.py`.

 The preparatory steps for these builds are similar as described above, but instead of calling run_build(), the sequence is as follows: